nitin42/Making-a-custom-React-renderer/part-one.md

 **`getPublicInstance`**

 This is an identity relation which means that it always returns the same value that was used as its argument.
 It was added for TestRenderers.

+We're done with the part one of our tutorial.
+I know some concepts are difficult to grok solely by looking at code.
+Initially it feels agitating but keep trying it and it will eventually make sense.
+When I first started learning about the Fiber architecture, I couldn't understand anything at all.
+I was frustated and dismayed but I used `console.log()` 😆😆 in every section of the above code to understand what was going on and then there was this "Aha Aha" moment and it finally helped me to build [redocx]().

+If you still have any doubts, please DM me.
+I'm at @NTulswani on Twitter.